Are Proofreading Courses Worth It?

 Subject-verb agreement exercise on paper, filled out with a red pen.

 If you take a general proofreading course, you will (hopefully) be given a variety of texts to proofread.
-You’ll become comfortable with the proofreading process and learn tips about how to be effective and efficient.
+You’ll become comfortable with the proofreading process and learn tips for being effective and efficient.

-Being able to practice your skills means you’ll identify your weak points so you can focus on improving them.
+Practicing your skills will help you identify your weaknesses and focus on improving them.
 Receiving a lot of proofreading practice was invaluable in honing my skills.

 Build Confidence in Your Abilities